SlimeVR/SlimeVR-Docs-Site/src/tools/shadowpc.md

 - A virtual here server license with an always on computer.
 A raspberry pi works.
 - A usb to Ethernet adapter.
 It's possible to use a usb WiFi adapter that supports windows 10/11 hotspot functionality, however ethernet connected to the wifi network configured for your slimes tends to be more reliable.
 - A license for virtual desktop.
-- A device that can stay awake while you're in vr that supports the official shadow pc client, for example an iPad .
+- A device that can stay awake while you're in vr that supports the official shadow pc client, for example an iPad or Windows PC.
 - A fast 5ghz WiFi router that also supports 2.4ghz, almost any dual band router should suffice.
 - An Ethernet cable and free Ethernet port at your router for the usb to Ethernet adapter.